shuhui-wang/myacademicresume/content/home/experience.md

     description: |2-
       Responsibilities：

-        * Conceptualized the research and developed the theoretical framework
+        * Conceptualized the research and developed the framework
         * Designed the research project.
 This study focuses on exploring the effectivenss of different vegetation patterns on soil erosion in sloping areas
         * Drafted and revised the application materials, delivered a presentation and raised funding (5k RMB) for the project
         * Designed experiments, assembled experiment setups (cultivated grass on a soil-bed experimental flume), collected sediment samples and measured sediment loads